 Parameter Description AUTHENTICATION_SOURCES The default value for this parameter is internal.
 To enable LDAP authentication, you must include ldap in the list of values for this parameter. you can modify the value as follows: ['ldap']: pgAdmin will use only LDAP authentication. ['ldap', 'internal']: pgAdmin will first try to authenticate the user through LDAP.
-If that authentication fails, then internal user entries of pgAdmin will be used for authentication. ['internal', 'ldap']: pgAdmin will first try to authenticate the user through internal user entries.
+If that authentication fails, then internal user entries of pgAdmin will be used for authenticate the user through internal user entries.
 If that authentication fails, then LDAP authentication will be used.